-- Internal morbidity and accident investigations on retail contracts are done regularly, the most recent being in respect of the period ended December 2015 for Momentum Retail.
+- Internal morbidity and accident investigations on retail contracts are done regularly, the most recent being in respect of the period ended December 2016 for Momentum Retail.
 For Metropolitan Retail exposure is extremely low and morbidity rates are derived through collaboration with reinsurers.
-Assumptions relating to benefits under employee benefit contracts within the Corporate and Public Sector and Momentum Retail business have been set relative to experience up to December 2015. - For group life insurance contracts, the rate of recovery from disability is derived from industry experience studies, adjusted where appropriate for the company's own experience. - For individual Permanent Health Insurance business, disability claim recovery probabilities are based on recovery rates provided by reinsurers. - For benefits under employee benefit contracts within the Corporate and Public Sector and Momentum Retail segments, disability claim recovery probabilities are modelled using the group long-term disability table (GLTD) developed in the United States of America.
+Assumptions relating to benefits under employee benefit contracts within the Corporate and Public Sector segment have been set relative to experience up to December 2016. - For group life insurance contracts, the rate of recovery from disability is derived from industry experience studies, adjusted where appropriate for the company's own experience. - For individual Permanent Health Insurance business (PHI), disability claim recovery probabilities are based on recovery rates provided by reinsurers. - For benefits under employee benefit contracts within the Corporate and Public Sector segment, disability claim recovery probabilities are modelled using the group long-term disability table (GLTD) developed in the United States of America.
 The table details recovery rates for given ages, waiting periods and durations since disability.
 These recovery rates are then adjusted for the company's own experience.